candkyng/test-android-bdd/README.md

 ## FAQ:
 #### How to remove ANSICON warning and get coloured output:

-When running the test if you see a warning regarding ANSICON, you may follow the steps below to get coloured output on command prompt:
+Caution: Installing ANSICON may cause adb command not to work.
+However, you can always uninstall ANSICON if any issue occurs When running the test if you see a warning regarding ANSICON, you may follow the steps below to get coloured output on command prompt:
 1. Get ANSICON package from https://github.com/adoxa/ansicon/downloads
 1. Unzip it to a local folder.